ktbartholomew/markalytics/README.md

 }
 ```

-In short, it lets you track your visitors’ interactions like crazy without having to do lots of work.
+In short, it lets you record events like crazy without having to do lots of work.
 It’s pretty great!

 ## Installation